 Expanding Medicaid is a good start, but we need to move toward Medicare for All, beginning with reversing the privatization of KanCare.
 KanCare’s three private healthcare contractors increase their profits when they deny sick Kansans care.
 This is exactly the wrong incentive structure for our healthcare system.
 Medicare for All has the provision of affordable healthcare as its goal, not profits.
 Medicare for All may be a national system, but we can lay the groundwork for its implementation here in Kansas by offering a public healthcare option through the state exchange.
 There are too few private insurers operating on the healthcare marketplace, leading to poor coverage and rising costs.
 A public option would allow for more competition and choice.
 We should also be administering our own healthcare exchange, which was an idea promoted by former insurance commissioner Sandy Praeger.
 Many of the states that manage their own marketplaces were able to use their state authority to create flexibility this past enrollment period, when President Trump’s administration intended to create confusion by changing enrollment dates.

-As a third-generation Kansan who has spent a significant amount of time in rural parts of the state, I am comfortable with firearms and I support responsible gun ownership.
+As a fourth-generation Kansan who has spent a significant amount of time in rural parts of the state, I am comfortable with firearms and I support responsible gun ownership.
 Nevertheless, the stark reality is that thousands of Americans die every year due to violence, suicide, or accidents involving firearms.
 Our leaders’ unwillingness to address this problem leaves our citizens and our children vulnerable.
 We must work together to address this epidemic.
 Enough is enough.